ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 When dealing with entity, independent entities may be in separate topics, when strongly related one may stay together.

 Other best practices:

-* When event order about the same entity is important use the same topic and define partition key.
+* When event order is important use the same topic and use the entity unique identifier as partition key.
 * When two entities are related together by containment relationship then they can be in the same topic.
 * Different entities are separated to different topics.
 * It is possible to group topics in coarse grained one when we discover that several consumers are listening to the same topics.